sylvielsstfr/AuxTelComm/notebookccdm_gen3/mycalib/myflats/README.md

 # README.md

+The goal is to prepare the production of a MasterFlat for holograms data.
+Before one must be sure the correct Masterbias for the Masterflat is used.
+One must view the generated MasterFlat.

-## Shell script to generate a MasterBias and check a Master Bias
+## Shell script to generate a MasterFlat and check a MasterFlat

-GenerateMasterBias.sh

-- Verify the Masterbias : ControlMasterBias.sh

-- Generate the MasterFlat
+### Generate the MasterFlat :

+It defines the list of exposures to be used for MasterFlat.

+- GenerateFlats_v0.sh (deprecated)
-GenerateFlats.sh  GenerateFlats_v0.sh
+- GenerateFlats.sh

+### Control the MasterFlat

+- ControlFlats_v0.sh  (deprecated)
-ControlFlats.sh  ControlFlats_v0.sh
+- ControlFlats.sh

 ## logs outputs